 Now for the most important things.
-How long does it take and how much does it cost to make a resin table?
+How long does it take to build a resin table and how much does it cost to make a terrazzo resin table?

 - Resin: 80€ (the exact amount will obviously depend on the thickness of the resin and size of the table)